renesas-rz/rzv_ai_sdk/smart_parking/readme.md

 make -j$(nproc)
 ```

-The following application file would be genarated in the `src/build` directory
+The following application file would be generated in the `src/build` directory
 - parkinglot_detection

 ## Application: Deploy Stage

-For ease of deployment all the files required for deployment are provided on the [deploy folder](./exe)
+For ease of deployment all the files required for deployment are provided on the [exe](./exe) folder.

 |File | Details |
 |:---|:---|